sishirsreekumar/GettingandCleaningDataCourseProject/CodeBook.md

 This document contains all the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
 ## Description of the variables in the final tidy dataset
-  subject_id : can take values from 1 - 30
+ 1. subject_id : can take values from 1 - 30
-  activityName : is a factor variable can take any of the 6 values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) all the other columns contain the mean values for the combination of the subject and the activity performed.
+ 2. activityName : is a factor variable can take any of the 6 values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+ 3. All the other columns contain the mean statistics for the combination of the subject and the activity performed. timeBodyaccelerometermean-X timeBodyaccelerometermean-Y timeBodyaccelerometermean-Z timeBodyaccelerometerstdDeviation-X timeBodyaccelerometerstdDeviation-Y timeBodyaccelerometerstdDeviation-Z timeGravityaccelerometermean-X timeGravityaccelerometermean-Y timeGravityaccelerometermean-Z timeGravityaccelerometerstdDeviation-X timeGravityaccelerometerstdDeviation-Y timeGravityaccelerometerstdDeviation-Z timeBodyaccelerometerJerkmean-X timeBodyaccelerometerJerkmean-Y timeBodyaccelerometerJerkmean-Z timeBodyaccelerometerJerkstdDeviation-X timeBodyaccelerometerJerkstdDeviation-Y timeBodyaccelerometerJerkstdDeviation-Z timeBodygyroscopemean-X timeBodygyroscopemean-Y timeBodygyroscopemean-Z timeBodygyroscopestdDeviation-X timeBodygyroscopestdDeviation-Y timeBodygyroscopestdDeviation-Z timeBodygyroscopeJerkmean-X timeBodygyroscopeJerkmean-Y timeBodygyroscopeJerkmean-Z timeBodygyroscopeJerkstdDeviation-X timeBodygyroscopeJerkstdDeviation-Y timeBodygyroscopeJerkstdDeviation-Z timeBodyaccelerometermagnitudemean timeBodyaccelerometermagnitudestdDeviation timeGravityaccelerometermagnitudemean timeGravityaccelerometermagnitudestdDeviation timeBodyaccelerometerJerkmagnitudemean timeBodyaccelerometerJerkmagnitudestdDeviation timeBodygyroscopemagnitudemean timeBodygyroscopemagnitudestdDeviation timeBodygyroscopeJerkmagnitudemean timeBodygyroscopeJerkmagnitudestdDeviation frequencyBodyaccelerometermean-X frequencyBodyaccelerometermean-Y frequencyBodyaccelerometermean-Z frequencyBodyaccelerometerstdDeviation-X frequencyBodyaccelerometerstdDeviation-Y frequencyBodyaccelerometerstdDeviation-Z frequencyBodyaccelerometerJerkmean-X frequencyBodyaccelerometerJerkmean-Y frequencyBodyaccelerometerJerkmean-Z frequencyBodyaccelerometerJerkstdDeviation-X frequencyBodyaccelerometerJerkstdDeviation-Y frequencyBodyaccelerometerJerkstdDeviation-Z frequencyBodygyroscopemean-X frequencyBodygyroscopemean-Y frequencyBodygyroscopemean-Z frequencyBodygyroscopestdDeviation-X frequencyBodygyroscopestdDeviation-Y frequencyBodygyroscopestdDeviation-Z frequencyBodyaccelerometermagnitudemean frequencyBodyaccelerometermagnitudestdDeviation frequencybodyaccelerometerJerkmagnitudemean frequencybodyaccelerometerJerkmagnitudestdDeviation frequencybodygyroscopemagnitudemean frequencybodygyroscopemagnitudestdDeviation frequencybodygyroscopeJerkmagnitudemean frequencybodygyroscopeJerkmagnitudestdDeviation

 ## Description of the Code